danielmeeusen/media-site/README.md

 ## Next.js Media Site

-- This site is meant to test the functionality and scalability of using Next.js as a social/media site.
+- This site is meant to test the functionality and scalability building a social media site with Next.js.

 [Veiw demo on render](https://media-site-dev.onrender.com/)